2004 Copa Colsanitas Seguros Bolívar

 The 2004 Copa Colsanitas Seguros Bolivar was a women's tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá, Colombia that was part of Tier III of the 2004 WTA Tour.
-It was the seventh edition of the tournament and ran from 23 February through 29 February 2004.
-First-seeded Fabiola Zuluaga won her third consecutive singles title, and fourth in total, at the event and earned $27,000 first-prize money.
+It was the seventh edition of the Copa Colsanitas and ran from 23 to 29 February 2004.
+First-seeded and defending champion Fabiola Zuluaga won her third consecutive singles title, and fourth in total, at the event and earned $27,000 first-prize money.